Skip to main content

 View the status of the databases

-2. Open the cluster page → Monitoring tab.
+2. Open the cluster page → tab Monitoring.

-ConnectionsNumber of connections for each database in the cluster and the total number of connections to all databases
+ConnectionsNumber of connections to each cluster database and total number of connections to all databases

-Execution time of the longest queryExecution time of the longest query for a period of time
+Execution time of the longest queryExecution time of the longest query in each database of the cluster for a period of time

-TransactionsNumber of transactions per second for each database in the cluster
+TransactionsNumber of transactions per second in each cluster database

 • tup_deleted — number of rows deleted by queries in the database per second;